 1- Identify the Locking Feature

-Before installation, look closely at the lock nut to find its locking element.
-This could be a nylon insert, deformed threads, serrations, or a thinner jam profile.
-The general rule is simple: the non-locking side goes on first, and the locking feature engages last to hold the nut firmly in place.
+Prior to installation, examine carefully the lock nut to locate its locking element.
+This may be a nylon insert, deformed threads, serrations or a thinner jam profile.
+The overall principle is quite straightforward, the side that does not lock is to be attached first and the locking option is to be connected last to secure the nut on the same spot.

 2- Nylon Insert Lock Nut Orientation